Primacy of Peter: Lutheran view

-View of The Church of Jesus Christ of Latter-day Saints
+View of the Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) accepts the primacy of Peter, although it does not generally use the term.
 The LDS Church teaches that Peter was the chief apostle and head of the church after Christ's ascension.
 The LDS Church further teaches that all Melchizedek Priesthood authority in the church must come through a line of authority traceable directly from Christ through Peter.
 However, in contrast to other groups, they believe that the line of succession was at some point broken following the death of the apostles, necessitating a restoration of the priesthood authority.
 The LDS Church teaches that this restoration occurred with the appearance of the resurrected Peter, James, and John, who conferred the authority on Joseph Smith and Oliver Cowdery in 1829.
-All ordained members of the LDS Church can obtain a written line of authority tracing back to Christ through Peter.
+Members of the LDS Church can request a written line of authority tracing back to Christ through Peter through this path.

 Despite the acceptance of Peter's primacy, several leaders of the LDS Church have taught that the rock referred to by Jesus in Matthew 16:18 was neither Peter nor his confession, but the gift of revelation from the Holy Spirit which made Christ's divinity known to Peter.
 Apostle Howard W. Hunter taught:

 Church founder Joseph Smith is quoted as having said:

 Although these quotes may represent normative LDS belief, none of them are from canonized doctrinal sources.
 The LDS Church therefore has no official doctrinal interpretation of Matthew 16:18.